ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

    The raw data collected by time series of the selected collection.

 2. **Rollup Time Series for Raw Data**
-   The `ByMinute` rollup policy aggregates raw data of time series in the `Companies` collection.
+   The `ByMinute` rollup policy aggregates raw data from time series in the `Companies` collection.
    Every minute of raw time series data, is aggregated into a single entry of the new rollup time series.